Orteko/rcubevacation/README.txt

 The database schema should match the one on http://workaround.org/ispmail/lenny/preparing-the-database A working vacation.pl , please find instructions in the OPTIONAL_PROGRAMS/virtual_vacation directory It probably requires Perl libs which can be installed using CPAN.
+Also /etc/postfixadmin (used by vacation.pl) should be writable by the Apache user

 Security